paulvee/New-Differential-Probe-1-10-100MHz/README.md

 The files in this project folder contain the schematics, the BOM and the production information to order the PCB's and enclosure.
 All other information about this project can be found on my Blog here: https://www.paulvdiyblogs.net/2025/08/building-new-100mhz-differential-probe.html

+The specifications are:
+- Input impedance: 20MegOhm//1.25pF - differential, 10MegOhm//2.5pF for each terminal to GND.
+- Differential Gain = 1/10V/V. Any lower than this and most hobby DSO's cannot resolve a 1V input signal with any clarity.
+- Maximum AC Common Mode Voltage (with 50V differential input) = 350VAC
+- CMRR > 90dB @ DC, ~60dB @ 1MHz.
+- 100MHz: Differential Voltage Range > +/-25V for 240VAC common-mode, +/-25V for 0V common-mode.
+- 10MHz: Differential Voltage Range > +/-80V for 240VAC common-mode, +/-80V for 0V common-mode.
+- 3dB bandwidth >= 100MHZ/10MHz/1MHz (depends on signal amplitude)
+- DC offset < 1mV (trimmed)
+- Noise: 2.2mVrms or lower at output, ~200mVpp input referred.
+- Cost: ~$50 not including shipping and handling costs.
+Not including 3D printed enclosure.

+Enjoy building one of these, you will be happy that you did!